djm34/sph-sgminer_x11mod/README.md

 License: GPLv3.
 See `COPYING` for details.

+## X11mod/X13mod are now working with 14.6 catalyst drivers

 ## nist5 (seperate kernels)
-This release is based on the lasybear release of the X11/X13mod and works best with 14.6 catalyst drivers
+This release is based on the lasybear release of the X11/X13mod and works best with 14.6 catalyst drivers (fix use is based on code developped by C. Büchner for ccminer)

 0. Use "kernel" : "nist5" in config file or -k nist5 via command line.
 1. In case of instability please set a little bit lower engine frequency than a original sgminer.
 2. Don't forget to enable ADL support as the temperature can be rather high.

 speed obtained with a single R9 290x: ~15.8MHash/s (1050MHz)
 (twice the speed with the standard talkcoin kernel)